pablobm/w2c3-livecd/README.md

 ### Installing required packages

-As mentioned above, do everything as root.
-Using `sudo` is not enough.

-First install the required packages:
+This should be enough:

 ```
 # apt-get install live-build imagemagick
 ```

-Finally, run a build:
+### Running the build

+As mentioned above, do everything as root.
+Using `sudo` is not enough.
+Use Make to run the build:

 ```
 # make